cloudmaven/documentation/pages/rc/rc_cloud101_immersion.md

 * Build a web framework for collaborative data sharing (1.30pm -- 2:45pm + coffee break)
   [Tutorial](https://cloudmaven.github.io/cloud101_webframework/)
-  - Deploy a Django web app on AWS Elastic Beanstalk using the Beanstalk CLI
   - Deploy a Django web app on AWS Elastic Beanstalk using PyCharm
-  - Deploy a Django web app on Azure using Visual Studio (can be demo only; Visual Studio not necessary)
+  - Deploy a Django web app on Azure using Pycharm and Azure CLI
+  - Deploy a Django web app on Google App Engine using the CLI
-  - Build a simple API that will display results hosted on a virtual machine to the website you just created
+  - Build a simple API that will display results hosted on a cloud storage device to the website you just created

 * AWS CFN cluster (3.15pm -- 4.30pm)
   [Tutorial](https://cloudmaven.github.io/cloud101_cfncluster/)